Krishna Kant

 University of Texas at Dallas, Richardson, TX (1981)

-Electrical Communication Eng., Indian Institute of Science, Bangalore, India
+Communication Eng., Indian Institute of Science, Bangalore, India (1977)

 Current

-and Energy Management in data centers, Sharing in Multiparty Systems, Security
+Energy Management in data centers, data center networks, Security and

 Other

-hardware architectural design and modeling, Hardware acceleration technologies,
+design and modeling, Hardware acceleration technologies, Peer to Peer

 Professional Experience: Assistant and then tenured Associate Professor